Learn why it is so important for women over 50 to take a walk each day for their health, and all the benefits that come with it.

 There are a lot of good reasons to go for a walk.
 It’s fun, it’s relaxing and most importantly it’s good for your health.
 But what exactly are the health benefits of walking?

-Walking Gets You Outside in The Fresh Air and Sunshine
+Walking Gets You Outside In The Fresh Air and Sunshine

 No matter how fast or slow you walk, walking gets you outside and in the fresh air.
-This alone will make you feel better as your body absorbs the oxygen and sunshine.
+This alone will make you feel better as your body absorbs oxygen and sunshine.
 Both are important for your health and well-being.

 You will find the air quality outside, particularly if you go for a walk in a park, will be much better than the air inside your home.
-Of course, the sunshine outside will help your body product all the Vitamin D it needs, and which midlife women tend to be lacking.
+Of course, the sunshine outside will help your body produce all the Vitamin D it needs, and which midlife women tend to be lacking.

 Walking Can Help You Get To and Maintain a Healthy Weight

 The nice thing about walking when you’re overweight is that you burn a lot of calories, even on short and slow walks, simply because you’re carrying so much weight around with you.
-As you start to lose the weight, your overall strength and endurance increases, allowing you to walk longer, further, and faster.
+As you start to lose weight, your overall strength and endurance increases, allowing you to walk longer, further, and faster.

 Walking Improves Your Sense of Balance and Coordination

 As you walk, especially over rougher terrain, you’re also working on your sense of balance and coordination.
 Just getting in the habit of going for a daily walk will help.
 But you can work even more on your sense of balance by moving your head around.
 Turn your head to the right and left as you walk for a count of 30.
 Then move your head up and down for a count of 30.
-If you do these simple exercises once or twice as you walk each day, you’ll get even more benefit.
+If you do these simple exercises once or twice as you walk each day, you’ll get even more benefits.

 Walking Strengthens Your Bones and Muscles